7L7K/GesahniV2/docs/domains/database_stores.md

 ## Current Purpose

 The Database/Stores domain handles all data persistence, storage, and retrieval operations for the GesahniV2 application.
+Backend is PostgreSQL-only.
+SQLite is unsupported.

 It provides:

-- **Multi-database architecture** with specialized SQLite stores for different data types (auth, tokens, users, music, sessions, care)
+- **PostgreSQL-only architecture** with specialized stores for different data types (auth, tokens, users, music, sessions, care)
 - **Encrypted token storage** using Fernet encryption with envelope key rotation for third-party OAuth tokens
 - **Unified database initialization** with centralized schema creation and migration management
 - **Redis integration** for session storage with automatic fallback to in-memory storage